 Apart from love and capsule hotels, there are plenty of great accommodation options in the heart of Tokyo.
 If you want to enjoy proximity to most of the city's main attraction, finding a hotel in Shibuya or Shinjuku might be a great choice.
 Alternatively, you can enjoy the quiet quarters of Chiyoda or immerse yourself in a more luxury option in Ginza.
 Whether you are a budget, midrange or luxury traveller, we curated our favourite accommodation in Tokyo to make sure you are comfortable and enjoy your stay.
 For a detailed guide on where to stay in Tokyo click here.

+Yay!
+You now have a huge list of 50 things to do in Tokyo!
+You are ready to commence the most awesome holiday in Tokyo!
 Did you make a list of all the things you want to do in Tokyo?
 What did you pick from the article?
-Or maybe we missed a really cool activity you want to add?
 Let us know in the comments section below!